 Meet your dog team after breakfast and head out to King Oscar's Fjord via Qordlortoq lake.
 Head through the mountain valleys, climbing up to 500 metres.
 Enjoy views of the Sermilik Ice Fjord before descending and spending the night on the shores of the fjord itself.
 Whilst the accommodation may be basic you will hear nothing but the creaking ice and the voices of your fellow travellers.
 (B,L,D)

 Have time free today to explore your local surroundings, or simply relax and take in the majestic beauty of your location.
 You can sit and watch the icebergs float past whilst being blanketed by the silence of a true wilderness.
-If you are feeling energetic you could head out on snow shoes and, weather permitting, head out in the evening to see the aurora borealis, one of the best places on earth to see this celestial phenomenon.
+If you are feeling energetic you could put on snow shoes and, weather permitting, head out in the evening to see the aurora borealis.
+This is one of the best places on earth to see this celestial phenomenon.
 (B,L,D)

 Head to the settlement of Tiniteqilaq, ascending and descending the steep fells and crossing the Tinit glacier.
 Stop regularly throughout the day for refreshments and to take photographs of the landscape.
 Depending on the weather you may have the chance on arrival in the settlement to head out by boat in the fjord before dinner with a local family.
 (B,L,D)